Manor House, Sleaford: Later history

 In 1897, Elizabeth Cross rented the Manor House from Rhodes, remaining there until her death in 1923.
-She moved to Sleaford after the death of her husband, Rev. John Edward Cross (1821−1897), a prebendary of Lincoln.
+She moved to Sleaford after the death of her husband, John Edward Cross, a prebendary of Lincoln.
 She purchased "ancient buildings" around Lincolnshire so that their old stonework could be incorporated into the house.
 It was put up for sale in 1924 and James Gordon Jeudwine and his wife were resident at the house the following year.
 Jeudwine was a son of Canon George Wynne Jeudwine; a solicitor, he became a partner in the firm Peake, Snow and Peake in 1937, the same year that he was appointed Clerk to the Justices of the Sleaford petty sessional division.
 He lived at the house until his death from injuries received in a car accident in 1941.
 The buildings were divided so that the old Manor House became No. 31 and the 18th century part became No. 33 (known as Rhodes House).
 By the 1960s, ownership had changed hands again: the Manor House was sold by C. B. Cliff to H. A. Mills of Newark in 1967.
 Mills became headmaster of the William Alvey School in Sleaford.
 In the 1970s, the owner of No. 31, R. W. Edgely, submitted an application for planning permission to demolish the stables at No. 31 and build a house to its rear; Mills, along with Sleaford and District Civic Trust opposed the plans.
 From the 1960s to 1992, Sleaford Medical Group practised at Rhodes House and in a building behind it.
 As of 2015, the building is divided into residential apartments.